Understanding the associated injuries to better treat and protect the knee

 Conclusion

-There anterior cruciate ligament injury should never be considered in isolation.
-Associated damage to the meniscus, cartilage, or peripheral ligaments plays a major role in the evolution of symptoms and in the functional prognosis of the knee.
+An anterior cruciate ligament injury should never be considered in isolation.
+Associated damage to the meniscus, cartilage, or peripheral ligaments plays a major role in the progression of symptoms and the functional prognosis of the knee.

-A early diagnosisassociated with a comprehensive and tailored careis essential to limit complications, preserve the joint and allow an optimal return to daily and sporting activities.
+Early diagnosis, combined with comprehensive and appropriate care, is essential to limit complications, preserve the joint and allow an optimal return to daily and sporting activities.